Genivia/ugrep/README.md

            ugrep -- universal file pattern searcher

     SYNOPSIS
-           ugrep [-bcDdEFGgHhikLlmNnoqRrsTtVvwXxZz.:] [-A NUM] [-B NUM] [-C[NUM]] [-e PATTERN] [-f FILE] [--colour[=WHEN]|--color[=WHEN]]
+           ugrep [-bcDdEFGgHhikLlmNnOoqRrsTtVvwXxYyZz] [-A NUM] [-B NUM] [-C[NUM]] [-e PATTERN] [-f FILE] [--colour[=WHEN]|--color[=WHEN]]
                  [--file-type=TYPES] [--file-format=ENCODING] [--label[=LABEL]]
                  [PATTERN] [FILE ...]

     DESCRIPTION
            The ugrep utility searches any given input files, selecting lines  that match  one  or  more  patterns.
 By default, a pattern matches an input line if the regular expression (RE) in the pattern  matches  the  input line  without  its trailing newline.
 An empty expression matches every line.
 Each input line that matches at least one  of  the  patterns  is written to the standard output.

            The  ugrep  utility  normalizes  Unicode input, so ugrep can be used to search for Unicode patterns in text files  encoded  in  UTF-8,  UTF-16, UTF-32 by detecting UTF BOM in the input.
 When no UTF BOM is detected, ugrep searches for Unicode patterns  in  UTF-8  input,  which  includes ASCII input.  ugrep searches input files encoded in ISO-8859-1, EBCDIC, CP-437, CP-850, CP-858, CP-1250 to CP-1258 when the file encoding  for- mat is specified with option --file-format.

            The following options are available:

            -A NUM, --after-context=NUM
                   Print  NUM  lines  of  trailing  context  after  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -B and -C options.

            -B NUM, --before-context=NUM
                   Print  NUM  lines  of  leading  context  before  matching lines.
                   Places a --group-separator between contiguous groups of matches.
                   See also the -A and -C options.

            -b, --byte-offset
                   The  offset  in bytes of a matched line is displayed in front of the respective matched line.
 With option -g displays the offset in bytes of each pattern matched.